 Where Impact Was Analyzed in Prior Environmental Documents.
 Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impacts or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
 Prior Environmental Documents' Mitigation Measures Implemented or Addressing Impacts. a) Conflict with or obstruct implementation of the applicable air quality plan?
-SVSP EIR Section 4.4 No No No None b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation?
-Same No No No SVSP EIR MM 4.4-1, MM 4.5-1, and MM 4.5-2 c) Result in a cumulatively considerable net increase of any criteria for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions, which exceed quantitative thresholds for ozone precursors)?
-Same No No No SVSP EIR MM 4.4-1, MM 4.5-1, and MM 4.5-2 d) Expose sensitive receptors to substantial pollutant concentrations?
-Same No No No None e) Create objectionable odors affecting a substantial number of people?
+SVSP EIR Section 4.4 No No No None b) Result in a cumulatively considerable net increase of any criteria for which the project region is non-attainment under an applicable federal or state ambient air quality standard?
+Same No No No SVSP EIR MM 4.4-1, MM 4.5-1, and MM 4.5-2 c) Expose sensitive receptors to substantial pollutant concentrations?
+Same No No No None d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
 Same No No No None

 Discussion: The SVSP EIR concluded that standard dust control and other construction measures would be sufficient to avoid particulate matter and ozone precursor construction impacts, but that reactive organic gases would remain significant.
 Construction activity associated with the proposed project remains consistent with the scale of activity and resulting scope of impacts anticipated in the SVSP EIR.
 For operational impacts, the proposed project changes the balance of land uses in the area, but not in a manner that would increase emissions.
-The impacts of the project fall within the scope of the impacts and mitigation already established in the SVSP EIR.
+No development plan has been proposed for the residential or commercial sites.
+There has been no change to the number of residential units that will be evaluated.
+The commercial site has increased from 13.48 to 13.92 acres, and per the SVSP is expected to develop approximately 250,000 square feet of commercial uses.
+The Specific Plan also indicates that there is a Floor Area Ratio (FAR) of 0.4 for the project site.
+Therefore, at 13.92 acres and a FAR of 0.4, the site can be expected to accommodate 242,542.08 square feet of commercial.
+This is less than what was previously evaluated for the project site by the Specific Plan.
+Therefore, the impacts of the project fall within the scope of the impacts and mitigation already established in the SVSP EIR.

 Mitigation Measures: Mitigation Measures 4.4-1 (construction emissions), 4.5-1 (operational emissions), 4.5-2 (greenhouse gas emissions) from the SVSP EIR remain applicable to the proposed project, and have been incorporated into the design of the project as appropriate.
-These mitigation measures can be found in the table of applicable mitigation measures included with this Addendum (see Attachment 1).